rbickel/Azure.MasterProject/Application/sftp/README.md

   accountKey: Ho5nLjQR0VgkrUclalCleDdrI7KcwEM6CzM0GXLfS2MDWFNaveOnMuaokN/YShBQfJMDzKfOUf/W337i00wl7A==

 sftpserver:

   #https://github.com/atmoz/sftp
   image: atmoz/sftp:latest

-  #init container is only used to create the different file shares on Azure Storage
+  #init container is only used to create the different file shares on Azure Storage.
+A file share with the user name is created and mounted for the user
   init_image: rabickelmasteraks.azurecr.io/sftp/init:latest

+  # users are injected are upgrade time.
+If new users need to be added, helm upgrade with the new value is required
   users:
   - "user1:password:1001:1007:upload"
   - "user2:password:1002:1007:upload"